Request an H bar road marking

 The purpose of an H bar marking is to provide a reminder that parking across a dropped kerb driveway causes an obstruction to people wishing to access or leave a property by vehicle.

-Creating such an obstruction on the public highway is an offence and the Police or Central Bedfordshire Council’s Civil Enforcement Team can issue fixed penalty notices.
+Creating such an obstruction on the public highway is an offence and the Police or our Civil Enforcement Team can issue fixed penalty notices.